Kurushh/PRExpensesBot/README.md

-# What this bot can do:
+# Introduction
-PRExpensesBot is a telegram bot
+PRExpensesBot is a telegram bot that works as an user interface to a redis database you (or someone else) host!
+It run without problems on a Raspberry Pi.
+It is used to keep track of your monthly expenses, bills, purchases and so on.
+## What this bot can do:
 * You can add new expenses to the database
 * For each item you can (optionally) specify a group or category i.e "Food" or "Bills" or "Hobby" or whatever
 * At the end of each month, the bot will send you a recap (or use /log if in whatever moment)
-* It is multi-user compatible, if your friends or family want to use it, there is no need to host another redis database istance
+* It is multi-user compatible, if your friends or relatives want to use it, they can use your redis server istance.
 * (Work in progress) At the end of each year, you will get a long yearly recap
 * (Work in progress) If monthly and yearly recaps bothers you, you can disable them!
-* (Work in progress) A bit of data visualization: charts!!
-Diagram!!
+* (Work in progress) A bit of data visualization: charts!
+Diagrams!
 # Requirements:
 * [python 3.9.2](https://www.python.org/)
 * [redis-server](https://redis.io/topics/quickstart)